HDRI Frequently Asked Questions (FAQs)

 What is the Health Disparities Research Institute (HDRI)?

-The HDRI is NIMHD’s flagship annual training program.
+HDRI is NIMHD’s flagship annual training program.
 This unique program includes lectures on minority health and health disparities research, small group discussions, mock grant reviews, and seminars.
 Program participants have the opportunity to meet NIH scientific staff engaged in health disparities research related to their interests both at NIMHD and across various NIH institutes and centers.

 Eligibility

-Who qualifies for the HDRI?
+Who qualifies for HDRI?

-- Be an early-stage investigator (ESI) who has completed their terminal degree or postgraduate clinical training within the past 10 years.
+- Be an early-stage investigator (ESI) who has completed their terminal degree or post-graduate clinical training within the past 10 years.

-- Have a terminal research degree such as a Ph.D., M.D./D.O., Sc.D., Dr.P.H., DrNP, Pharm.D., Psy.D., D.D.S./D.M.D. or equivalent doctoral research degree from an accredited domestic or foreign institution.
+- Hold a terminal research degree such as a Ph.D., M.D./D.O., Sc.D., Dr.P.H., Dr.N.P., Pharm.D., Psy.D., D.D.S./D.M.D. or equivalent doctoral research degree from an accredited domestic or foreign institution

 Can I get an extension of my ESI status?